haipinglu/my-hugo-academic-web/content/authors/sokratis-kariotis/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Collaborators
+- Alumni
 ---

-We started collaborating with Wei in August 2024.
-We work on interpretable multimodal learning for prediction and regulation of tumor protein-metal binding.
+Sokratis joined us in September 2018, working under the joint supervision of [Dennis Wang](https://profiles.imperial.ac.uk/dennis.wang) and Haiping on unsupervised machine learning of high dimensional data for patient stratification.
+See [his LinkedIn page](https://www.linkedin.com/in/sokratiskariotis/) for more information.